Fatal1ty/mashumaro/web/docs/08-dialects.md

 - Put an unchanging representation in config when the model has only one contract.
 - Put a one-field exception in field metadata.

+Keep invariant security behavior in model config.
+A caller-selectable dialect should not be able to weaken an input-validation boundary.

 ## Failure modes

 - Passing a dialect instance instead of a class raises `BadDialect`.